mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 >
 > --Genesis 21:17-18 (ESV)

+Abram, Hagar, and Ishmael, were all rescued from exile by God.
+As the one chosen by God to establish a specific people in a specific land to ultimately bring all humanity back to Eden, Abram built an altar to establish worship in that land and mark it as sacred space.
+Hagar, as one outside the chosen line, didn't build an altar.
+However, she and Ishmael were still blessed and protected by God, showing that he cared for those who weren't chosen.
+Furthermore, as we'll see, these Eden-like, are places aren't exclusive to the chosen line.
+The nations are invited in to take part in the blessing.

+### My servant

+The title of “my servant” is significant in the Bible.
+In the Torah, only the patriarchs, Moses, and Caleb are called God’s servant, and few others receive the title outside of it, the main one being David.
+The idea of “servant of the Lord” whose suffering is seen to be a part of Israel’s redemption is developed throughout the Old Testament.[^35] We can see our relationship to Jesus in a similar way to Isaac’s relationship to his father.
+Because Abraham was obedient, Isaac is blessed.
+Because Jesus was obedient, we are blessed.

 ## Isaac and Abimelek make peace

+> <sup>26</sup> When Abimelech went to him from Gerar with Ahuzzath his adviser and Phicol the commander of his army, Isaac said to them, <sup>27</sup> “Why have you come to me, seeing that you hate me and have sent me away from you?” <sup>28</sup> They said, “We see plainly that the LORD has been with you.
+So we said, let there be a sworn pact between us, between you and us, and let us make a covenant with you, <sup>29</sup> that you will do us no harm, just as we have not touched you and have done to you nothing but good and have sent you away in peace.
+You are now the blessed of the LORD.” <sup>30</sup> So he made them a feast, and they ate and drank. <sup>31</sup> In the morning they rose early and exchanged oaths.
+And Isaac sent them on their way, and they departed from him in peace.
+>
+> --Genesis 26:26-31 (ESV)

+Abimelech, Ahuzzath, and Phicol visit while the well is still being dug.
+Ahuzzath's title, translated “advisor” literally means “friend.”
+“Friend of the king” was a title that referred to someone who counseled the king in affairs of state.
+So, Abimelech brings his chief civilian and military officers.[^36] The distinguished group, along with Abimelech's flattering and conciliatory language, indicates Isaac's strength and the respect afforded him.
+Isaac speaks with boldness, perhaps more confident after God’s reassurances.

+We see a picture of God's promise fulfilled.
+Abimelek sees that Isaac is blessed by God and comes seeking peace.
+A meal is shared, which was a standard part of treaty negotiations in that time.[^37] There's an impression that Abimelech is blessed by this encounter, reinforced by the parallel scenes in the Abraham Cycle.

+.
+Melchizedek, set in parallel with Isaac, blessed Abraham.
+Abraham, set in parallel with Isaac, gave Abimelech sheep, oxen, and 7 ewe lambs.
+Abimelech leaves, explicitly, “in peace.”

 There's great contrast between the fates of the leaders of the nations, as well.
 Abimelek confesses that Isaac, Yahweh's chosen is blessed by Yahweh and enjoys a covenant feast with Isaac in